protocol/launchpad/docs/libp2p/libp2p-dht.md

 - `ADD_PROVIDERS`: advertising in the network that a peer is providing a given key.
 - `GET_PROVIDERS`: finding out what peers provide the value for the given key.

-### Find Node
+### Find the Closest Nodes

 The `FIND_NODE` operation returns the _k_ closest nodes of a peer to a given key.

 The close nodes of a peer are kept in the routing table.
-To find the _closest_ nodes of a peer to a specific key, we first compute the distance of every close node to the key (i.e. `distance(close_peer, key)`).
+To find the _closest_ nodes of a peer to a specific key, we first compute the distance of every close node to the key (i.e., `distance(close_peer, key)`).
 Then, we take the nodes with the lowest distance.

 Because a peer might have many close nodes, a parameter, `k`, is used to limit the number of nodes that we should consider.
-For example, if `k = 4`, then we should only consider the four nodes with the lowest distance to the key.
+For example, if `k = 4`, we should only consider the four nodes with the lowest distance to the key.
 To understand it better, consider the following diagram:

 ![Find the k closest nodes example](<../../.gitbook/assets/libp2p-dht-findnode.png>)